Anand6355/AI-Powered-Portable-ECG-Device/README.md

 Hence, this heart rhythm is in the normal range.

 ## Conclusion And Future Work
-In conclusion, our project successfully achieved the primary objectives of transferring electrocardiogram (ECG) data from a microcontroller unit (MCU) to a smartphone and implementing the Pan-Tompkins algorithm for QRS peak detection.
+In conclusion, our project successfully achieved the primary objective of transferring electrocardiogram (ECG) data from a microcontroller unit (MCU) to a smartphone and implementing the Pan-Tompkins algorithm for QRS peak detection.
 Through meticulous design and integration, we established a robust communication link between the MCU and smartphone,